MicrosoftDocs/azure-docs/articles/azure-monitor/app/java-in-process-agent.md

 We're not planning to release an SDK with Application Insights 3.0 at this time.

-Application Insights Java 3.0 is already listening for telemetry that is sent to the Application Insights Java SDK 2.x.
+Application Insights Java 3.0 is already listening for telemetry that is sent to the Application Insights Java 2.x SDK.
 This functionality is an important part of the upgrade story for existing 2.x users, and it fills an important gap in our custom telemetry support until the OpenTelemetry API is GA.

-### Sending custom metrics using Micrometer
+### Send custom metrics using Micrometer

 Add Micrometer to your application: